Pennsylvania One Health Consortium

 "Microbiome-Driven Approaches for Enhancing Ruminant Health and Sustainability”

-BVSc, MVSc, PhD, Mark Whittier and Lila Griswold Professor of Ruminant Nutrition
+Mark Whittier and Lila Griswold Professor of Ruminant Nutrition, School of Veterinary Medicine, University of Pennsylvania

 Dr. Dipti Pitta is the Mark Whittier and Lila Griswold Allam Professor of Ruminant Nutrition at the University of Pennsylvania School of Veterinary Medicine.
 A veterinarian with a PhD in ruminant nutrition and microbiology from Massey University, New Zealand, she leads the Agricultural Systems and Microbial Genomics (ASMG) Laboratory at New Bolton Center.
 Her research focuses on the rumen microbiome and its critical role in animal health, productivity, and environmental sustainability.
 She emphasizes early-life microbial interventions to improve growth, immune function, and long-term resilience in dairy cattle.
 By integrating microbial ecology, fermentation biology, and advanced genomic tools, her work advances strategies to enhance animal health while reducing enteric methane emissions and antimicrobial resistance.
 Dr. Pitta’s program is supported by over $8 million in funding from federal agencies, industry, and commodity groups.
 She has mentored over 40 students and trainees, contributing to workforce development and innovation in agricultural and veterinary sciences.